My 2010 Mazda 6 battery keeps dying. I suspect a drain from somewhere, any suggestions of likely possibilities?

 I have the same problem.
 I explained the symptoms to a mechanic I know and he thinks it's a parasitic draw.
 Could be cheap or expensive.
 I'm just selling it.

-Guru9FFFWQ answered about a year ago
+Guru9FFFWQ answered 2 years ago

 My Mazda 6 diesel, 2009 year model has the same problem as many other Mazda 3, Mazda 6 etc have.
 But I have now overcome the problem.
 It would drain the battery after 3-4 days during this winter ((below freezing outside) and could then not start.
 I have had this problem for a couple of years and couldn´t understand why.
 I thought it might have been related to me swapping out the incredibly bad radio and speaker system that was installed in the car from new.
 I also suspected the aftermarket alarm system that was installed from new.
 But apparently it had nothing to do with any of that.
 As I bought a very good new battery last year and the alternator gives plenty of power, it was something else that was the problem.
 After reading many internet posts on the subject, I connected an Ampere-meter between the earth cable and the negative pole on the battery to check the current drain.
 Then I closed the car with the remote key (drivers door and bonnet kept open but manually pushing the lock in the door side with a screwdriver and placing a wrench on the magnet contact underneath the bonnet to fool the car that it was totally closed.
 Then I waited for an hour to be sure the car had gone into "deep sleep" mode.
 The current draw with fuse 15 in place was 150-200 mA. (above 30-40 mA is not acceptable) As many people had indicated, the drain would disappear when you pulled out the ”Room fuse”.
 In my car, fuse number 15 is inside the car, underneath the steering wheel.
 After pulling out fuse number 15, the current drain was zero.
 My fix to overcome the drain problem was to take a spare fuse (of any reading), cut the internal fuse link (as if it would have been blown), solder a cable on the two contacts on the fuse and then reinsert the now open fuse with its cable attached to the room fuse holder.
 I then inserted a 15A fuse holder in series with the cable and attached an on/off switch at the end of it.
 The switch and fuse holder is now placed in the small compartment beside the steering wheel (I guess this compartment was meant for small parking coins or something else small).
 So when I leave the car, I click on my contact to the OFF position and then lock the door physically with the key in the door, because the remote locking won´t work without the ”room fuse” operative.
 Neither will the interial light, boot light, radio, alarm etc that is under fuse 15 work.
 When I want to take a drive, I open with physically turning the key in the door, click on my contact to the ON position and everything works as it should.
 For two weeks now at around zero degrees Celsius (freezing point in Europe) I have had no problems.
 Battery reading 12.5 Volt after two days standing still.
 The drawback ?
 I now have to live without a functional theft alarm for the car.
 I can live with that.
 The criminals are not so interested in stealing a 12 year old Mazda 6.
 As long as I don´t leave any valuables in the car that would attract them.
 What next ?
 I have made a very simple fix to overcome the problem, but not solved the underlying issue.
 A couple of posts in various forums suggest that the Body Control Module (BCM) behind the fuse box is to blame.
 As a new one is around 300 USD plus installation and programming charges, it is in my opinion not worth the money.
 When spring comes and the temperature is a bit warmer, I could possibly try just to disconnect the BCM, take it out and clean all its contacts and hope that will solve the problem.
 Or just forget it all and make sure that I never forget to turn the switch off before I park the car for a couple of days.
 Conclusion: This is apparently a quite common problem for all kinds of Mazdas, from Mazda 3, Mazda 6, CX5, MX5 etc. So be sure to discuss fuse nbr 15 or whatever the number of the ”room fuse” may have in your model of Mazda when you leave the car for service.
 In best case they will fix it for you for a hefty fee, or they will take the easy way out and install a new battery although that may not be the real problem.
 Alternatively, if you have a soldering iron, a pair of pliers and are technically able/interested, then you can install my little fix and always remember to turn on/off the ”room fuse”.
 Bengt in Sweden